Drew, Mississippi: Geography

 According to the United States Census Bureau, the city has a total area of 1.1 sqmi, all land.
 Because of its small size, Billy Turner of The Times-Picayune said "[y]ou can travel all over town in a few minutes."
 Drew is in the vicinity of several plantations and the Mississippi State Penitentiary (Parchman), a Mississippi Department of Corrections prison for men.

 Drew, in northern Sunflower County, is located on U.S. Route 49W, on the route between Jackson and Clarksdale.
 Drew is 8 mi south of the Mississippi State Penitentiary, and it is north of Ruleville.
 Cleveland, Mississippi is 12 mi from Drew.
 Drew is north of Yazoo City.

 Many houses in Drew are government-owned.
-Some houses sold for $6,000 to $8,000 in the year until Saturday January 26, 2008.
-Some Drew residents said in 2008 that some houses, if put on the market, would sell for over $120,000.
+Some houses sold for $6,000 to $8,000 in the year until 2008.
+Some Drew residents stated in 2008 that, if put on the market, some houses would sell for over $120,000.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 1,852 people, 729 households, and 503 families residing in the city.
+As of the 2020 United States census, there were 1,852 people, 729 households, and 503 families residing in the city.

 2010 census

-As of the 2010 United States Census, there were 1,927 people living in the city.
+As of the 2010 United States census, there were 1,927 people living in the city.
 The racial makeup of the city was 82.7% Black, 16.0% White, 0.2% Native American, 0.2% Asian and 0.2% from two or more races.
 0.7% were Hispanic or Latino of any race.